IBM-EPBL/IBM-Project-16669-1659620007/Project Development Phase/Sprint 4/README.md

 3. Admin views key System Stats in Dashboard.
 4. Admin views All Donors.
 5. Design and UI changes in website.
+6. Adding images to Cloud Object Storage Bucket and using their public URL.
+7. Adding SendGrid email verification.
-6. Deployment via Docker and Kubernetes.
+8. Deployment via Docker and Kubernetes.